INFPs are often described for their forgetfulness or absent-mindedness. “Floaty and clumsy,” as one might say.

 INFPs as Forgetful and Floaty Dreamers

-So having Se in the 7th cognitive spot, it becomes a Trickster function or a Blindspot to INFPs.
-This is why despite INFPs trying hard to get in touch with their physical environment, they still seem to subconsciously detach from it, with their minds drifting back to their inner world.
+Having Se in the 7th cognitive spot makes it INFPs’ Blindspot/Trickster function.
+As a result, despite INFPs trying hard to get in touch with their physical environment, they still seem to subconsciously detach from it, with their minds drifting back to their inner world.

 Long story short, Se-blindspot makes INFPs unaware of their physical surroundings.